joshua-stauffer/joshua-stauffer/README.md

-Senior software engineer at [Great Expectations](https://greatexpectations.io), based in Ticino, Switzerland.
-I joined the founding GX Cloud team in 2021.
-Most of my time now goes to agentic AI systems — both for maintaining the open-source library (~30M monthly PyPI downloads, 11.4k stars) and for LLM-powered features in the cloud product.
+Staff software engineer at Fivetran building [Great Expectations](https://github.com/fivetran/great_expectations), based in Ticino, Switzerland.
+I joined the founding GX Cloud team in 2021, and am now the full time maintainer of the OSS.

 Before software, a decade performing on lutes and guitars across the US and Europe.